diabetes myths

 So, what is the most common misinformation about diabetes?
 These eight myths, paired with what the research actually says, will help you separate fact from fiction.

 First off, do you need some help defining type 1 diabetes and type 2 diabetes?
-If so, check out our blog post that helps explains the difference between the two.

-Now that you are caught up with that information, let’s start off with myths specifically about type 1 diabetes.
+If so, check out our blog post that helps explain the difference between the two.
+After you are caught up with that information, let’s start off with myths specifically about type 1 diabetes.

 Myth 1: Type 1 diabetes is only diagnosed in children.